csb6/adac/README.md

     # Here we use ninja, but use whichever CMake generator you prefer
     ninja

-Since CMake itself requires a C++ compiler to bootstrap, it is also possible to build using a manual compiler invocation.
+Since CMake requires a C++ compiler, it is also possible to build this project using a manual compiler invocation.
 Reference the CMakeLists.txt files to see the source files needed.
 It should be as simple as passing all of the .c files (except `keywords.c` and `lexer_table.c`) into the compiler driver.